filecoin-project/lotus/documentation/en/cli-lotus-miner.md

    lotus-miner dagstore initialize-all [command options] [arguments...]

 OPTIONS:
-   --color              use color in display output (default: depends on output being a TTY) --concurrency value  maximum shards to initialize concurrently at a time; use 0 for unlimited (default: 0) --include-sealed     initialize sealed pieces as well (default: false)
+   --concurrency value  maximum shards to initialize concurrently at a time; use 0 for unlimited (default: 0) --include-sealed     initialize sealed pieces as well (default: false)